kwaldenphd/sqlite-to-python/README.md

 df.to_csv("output.csv", index=False)
 ```

+# Additional Considerations

+30. Why would we want to work with a relational database from within Python?

+31. The short answer is program performance and memory load.

+32. Storing your data in an SQLite database and loading query results into Python requires significantly less memory than storing all the database data in Python.

+33. Less stored data = lower memory needs = improved program performance.

+34. Interacting with a database from Python can also be a workflow consideration.

+35. Imagine your company has data stored in a relational database system (Oracle, AWS, Microsft Access, etc.) and there are specific aggregations or calculations that need to be performed on that data regularly (say, for quarterly or annual reports).

+36. Provided the underlying data structure remains largely consistent (this is  true for most proprietary/commercial database systems), you could write a program in Python to automatically generate those aggregations and calculations.

 # Additional Lab Notebook Questions

 Q3: Take at least 3 of the queries you wrote for the Queries and Joins lab and modify them to run within a Python environment.
 Include code + comments.